 - Cornell University Library catalog

-Awards: One or more awards may be made annually.
-The amount of the award varies according to the needs of the projects and the number of projects supported.
+Awards: One or more awards of up to $2000 may be made annually.
 Awards are intended to provide only partial support for any project.
 Applications are reviewed and awards made by the Nolen Research Fund Committee.